LivInTheLookingGlass/Euler/README.rst

    <a href="https://euler.oliviaappleton.com/_static/test-py.html" target="_blank">click here!</a>

+.. |test-rs-link| raw:: html

+   <a href="https://euler.oliviaappleton.com/_static/test-rs.html" target="_blank">click here!</a>

 ..
 [1] This is the earliest standard the MSVC explicitly supports.
 ..
 [2] While these solutions do run in most browsers, they need to be bundled with WebPack 5.93+ & Babel 7.25+ first, and these tests not yet automated as in Nodejs and Bun.
 To run these tests yourself, |test-js-link|
 ..
 [3] While these solutions do run in most browsers, they need to be bundled with Pyodide 0.26.2+ first, and these tests are not yet automated as in CPython and pypy.
 To run these tests yourself, |test-py-link|
+..
+[4] This feature is in progress.
+While these solutions will run in most browsers, they need to be bundled with wasm-pack 0.2+ first, and these tests are not yet automated as on non-web platforms.
+To run these tests yourself, |test-rs-link|

 Coverage
 --------